 The artist had to be extremely skilled as mistakes could not be rubbed out but would have to be scraped out and re-plastered.
 He also had to be very fast in order to complete the plastered area before it dried out.
 As a result, only sections of wall would be plastered and painted at any one time and the resulting “joints” would have to be perfectly matched up and/or hidden as part of the geometrical composition of the painting.
 Plastering and painting would normally be executed in horizontal sections starting from the top of the wall so as not to spoil areas below.

-Given the lengthy and complex procedures involved it is evident that a whole team of men would be required to undertake the different tasks involved in the process, with each person specialised in his own particular area.
+Given the lengthy and complex procedures involved it is evident that a whole team of men would be required to undertake the different tasks involved in the process, with each person specialised in a particular area.
+This is a great example of the level of Job Specialisation and development of ancient Roman jobs.